 Listing the property for sale.
 The lender might require that you try to sell your home before it will consider accepting a deed in lieu, and require a copy of the listing agreement as proof that this has been done.

 If approved for a deed in lieu of foreclosure, the lender will send you documents to sign.
 You will receive:

 The estoppel affidavit sets out the terms of the agreement and will include a provision that you are acting freely and voluntarily.
 It might also include provisions addressing whether the transaction is in full satisfaction of the debt or whether the lender has the right to seek a deficiency judgment.

 With a deed in lieu of foreclosure, the deficiency amount is the difference between the fair market value of the property and the total debt.
-In most cases, completing a deed in lieu will release the borrowers from all obligations and liability under the mortgage, but this is not always the case.
+In most cases, completing a deed in lieu will release the borrowers from all obligations and liability under the mortgage, but not always.